-The 2019 event "Age Friendly Together" will be held in Belfast City Hall on Friday 22 November 2019 and details were circulated.
+The 2019 event "Age Friendly Together" (enclosed) will be held in Belfast City Hall on Friday 22 November 2019.
 This will be used to officially launch the Network and to:

 - Raise awareness of Age Friendly across Northern Ireland, and - To consider engagement and priority issues for the Network.